 Although the portable breath test is not part of standardized roadside testing, it is rare for someone to not be asked to do this if they are stopped for DWI in Raleigh or Wake County.
 Most officers carry a small machine that can allegedly give a reading of someone’s breath alcohol content.
 The officer will ask you to blow very hard into the tube attached into the machine; he will then wait about five minutes and ask you to do it again.
 The machine will produce a number, and rest assured that you will arrested if that number is at or above the legal limit.
 It will make little difference how well you performed the other tests.

 There is one thing that everyone should know about the portable breath test machines.
 They are incredibly inaccurate.
 These devices are so inaccurate that the number result that they produce isn’t allowed to be said in a trial.
 Whenever the portable breath test comes up in court, the officer is only allowed to say if the result was negative or positive for the presence of alcohol.
 It is a shame that the tool most relied on by officers to make DWI arrest decisions is deemed so unreliable by everyone else.
+Click here for more information about how a breathalyzer test can be used in your DWI defense.

 It is important that everyone has an understanding of these roadside tests in the event that they find themselves in the unfortunate circumstance of being stopped for DWI.
 Officers are looking for clues that you had no idea about.
 The most important thing to remember is that these four tests are not mandatory.
 Citizens have the right to refuse to perform these tests if they choose.
 Refusing to do these tests may not save someone from being arrested, but in most cases it will make their case much stronger when it is tried in court.